mrhollen/KnowledgeGPT/README.md

 The server will start and listen on the IP Address and Port configured in the `.env` file.

+### Authentication

+#### Access Tokens

+Currently the only authentication supported is via simple access tokens.
+There is no set format for these tokens so they can be whatever moves your spirit.
+To create an access token, you'll need to first insert a new user into the users database table.
+Then create a new access token in the access_tokens table using your previously inserted user_id.
+Users aren't currently implemented, but there is a foreign key relation between the two so inserting an access token with a user id that doesn't exist is not possible.

+After this is done make sure you include your access token in the Authorization header of each request like this:

+`Authorization: Bearer your_token_value`

 ### API Endpoints

 KnowledgeGPT exposes the following HTTP endpoints: